sabaabusalih/sabaabusalih/README.md

 - 👋 Hi, I’m Saba, a General Dentist and Certified Professional in Healthcare Quality (CPHQ)
-- 👀 I’m interested in Healthcare Data Analytics in the context of Healthcare Quality and Patient Safety
+- 👀 I’m interested in Healthcare Data Analytics in the context of Quality Improvement and Patient Safety
 - 🌱 I’m currently learning Excel, Python and Tableau
 - 💞️ I’m looking to collaborate on Hospital Data Analytics projects
 - 📫 How to reach me: Linkedin.com/in/sabaabusalih